Treating Cancer with State-of-the-Art Technology

 This is different from medication or chemotherapy that sends cancer treatment across the entire body.
-At the Bronson Battle Creek Cancer Care Center, patients receiving radiation treatment have access to a new, extremely sophisticated piece of radiation technology – the Varian TrueBeam linear accelerator.
-This recently installed technology reduces radiation treatment times and improves tumor targeting for the approximately 350 patients who receive radiation treatment at the center each year.
+Bronson Healthcare offers radiation treatment for cancer patients at Bronson Cancer Center - Battle Creek.
+Here, patients receiving radiation treatment have access to a new, extremely sophisticated piece of radiation technology – the Varian TrueBeam linear accelerator, along with HyperArc technology.
+This technology reduces radiation treatment times and improves tumor targeting for the approximately 350 patients who receive radiation treatment at the center each year.

 About the TrueBeam Linear Accelerator

 The new linear accelerator is expected to deliver nearly 6,000 radiation treatments each year.
 For patients, this new equipment means:

 - Some radiation treatment times will be completed in half the time it would have taken on the previous radiation equipment.

 - Enhanced 3-D imaging allows for tumor targeting to take 60 percent less time and use 25 percent less of a radiation dose, when compared to previous imaging technology.

 - The equipment monitors a patient’s breathing to compensate for tumor movement.
 Radiation beams are sent only when the tumor is in an optimal position.